Apache Shiro tags for Facelets - Securing your JSF pages

 That's it!
 Just keep in mind that as soon as this lib gets incorporated officially in Shiro, I'll stop updating it in GitHub and all future enhancements will only be available in the official version.
 If you want to see the tags incorporated officially into Shiro sooner than later, you can vote here: https://issues.apache.org/jira/browse/SHIRO-206

-And if you have any suggestion, please leave a comment.
+And if you have any suggestion, please let me know.

 Enjoy ;)